 From the earliest days of cinema, the vampire has held a place at the heart of horror movies.
-From romanticism to gore and comedy our fascination with shadowy eternal beings who cannot resist a carotid artery has given rise to some of cinema’s greatest films.
+From romanticism to gore and comedy, our fascination with shadowy eternal beings who cannot resist a carotid artery has given rise to cinema’s greatest films.
 But, not all vampire movies are created equal, with some boldly taking us to new worlds.
 In these films, the vampire is given the freedom to expand, develop and evolve.
 The result of which creates new visions, fresh interpretations and rebirth.
 So join us as we explore five bold and brilliant vampire movies in our Bloodlust collection.

 1. Only Lovers Left Alive (2013)